 While raising our family is incredibly important, it's just as important for Grant and I to strengthen our relationship.
 Enter Netflix Date Nights!
 These occur 3-4 nights a week after we tuck our four kids into bed!

 We grab snacks, curl up next to each other, and work our way through TV series that are no longer on the air.
 Some of our favorites, which featured some awesome families (and some framilies!), were Cheers, Frasier, Everybody Loves Raymond, and The Office.
 We're currently working our way through the Gilmore Girls for the third (or is it fourth?!?) time.
 Rory and Lorelai are not your typical family, but their love for each other can't be beat.
 We're nearing the end of the series, and just like each time before, I know I'm going to feel sad about it being over!

-Here are a few more Netflix titles about lying and consequences:
+Here are a few more Family Friendly titles to stream on Netflix:

 For your little kids:

 2. The Tigger Movie

 3. Guess How Much I Love You: S1E5 Big Like You

 3. Gilmore Girls

 What are your favorite movies/shows to watch with your family?